MJCTT Publication Ethics & Integrity

 B. Authorship Criteria

-Only individuals who have made significant intellectual contributions to the research design, data acquisition, analysis, or manuscript writing should be credited as authors.
-All listed authors must approve the final version of the manuscript and agree to its submission.
+Authorship should be limited to individuals who have made substantial contributions to the research design, data analysis, or manuscript writing.
+All authors must approve the final version and consent to submission.

 C. Data Integrity

-Authors must present accurate data and honest results.
-Fabrication, falsification, or selective reporting of data is strictly prohibited.
-Editors may request access to raw data during the review process for validation purposes.
+Authors are required to present accurate, unaltered data.
+Fabrication, falsification, or selective reporting is strictly prohibited.
+Editors may request raw data for verification.

 D. Conflict of Interest